mhjarvis/Notes/React/00_General.md

 * React is not opinionated, which means that it won’t force you to follow any specific design patterns, project organizational structure, or logic.
 It’s all up to you.
 * A smaller learning curve, especially when you already have a good grasp of JavaScript and HTML/CSS from our previous lessons.

-### The JSX Extension
-The JSX extension on files means JavaScript Syntax eXtension, allowing us to describe and create HTML elements in JavaScript in a declarative way.
-JSX files are transformed into code that will work in the browser (JSX does not).

 # Components
 Components are the main building blocks of React.
 Put together, these are what build websites / webapps.
 These components wrap HTML, CSS, JavaScript, and anything else used.
 You create small building blocks and use them to compose the UI, thus allowing reuse.